gc-da11yn/gc-da11yn.github.io/src/pages/en/personas-with-disabilities-for-inclusive-user-experience-ux-design.md

 ### John is a 33 year old art school graduate

-He works as a graphic artist inside the Communications Branch at Indigenous and Northern Affairs Canada (INAC).
+He works as a graphic artist inside the Communications Branch at Indigenous and Northern Affairs Canada (<abbr>INAC</abbr>).
 He is fluid with the use of Apple products (iPad, iPhone, MacBook Pro).
 He feels his only disability is that not everyone in the world can sign.

 <dl>
 <dt>Disability Category:</dt>